BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

 ```

 - Click Save
-- Navigate to `Topology` and investigate your RocketChat Deployment Config.
+- Navigate to `Topology` and investigate your RocketChat Deployment.
 It should be redeploying (successfully this time)

 #### STRETCH: Sensitive Configurations